-The 500 Festival Parade is one of the biggest and best parades in the United States, and it’s right here in Indianapolis.
-A big part of the celebrated month of May in Indy, the parade is tops on the “can’t miss” list for local families and visitors.
+The 2023 AES 500 Festival Parade is one of the biggest and best parades in the United States, and it’s right here in Indianapolis.
+A big part of the celebrated Indianapolis 500 month of May in Indy, the parade is tops on the “can’t miss” list for local families and visitors.
 If you’re taking your kids to the Indy 500, this is another can’t-miss event.

-Bands, floats, giant helium filled floats, celebrities, mascots and of course, race cars and drivers take to the street and wave and smile at fans.
-Music will fill the air and over 300,000 spectators will cheer and applaud for the parade participants as the parade winds its way past some of the city’s most iconic landmarks.
+Bands, floats, giant helium-filled floats, celebrities, mascots, and of course, race cars and drivers take to the street and wave and smile at fans.
+Music will fill the air and over 200,000 spectators will cheer and applaud the parade participants as the parade winds its way past some of the city’s most iconic landmarks.

 There are several ways to watch the 500 Festival parade, but getting a reserved seating ticket is certainly the best.
-This year, tickets start at $10 per person for family groups and large groups.
+Tickets start at $25 per person for family groups and large groups.

 While tickets guarantee that you get a seat and don’t have to arrive super early to stake your claim, some families find free seating to work out for them.

-New this year, in addition to providing value priced tickets, public address announcements will be made in both Spanish and English in sections 23 – 26!
+Public address announcements will be made in both Spanish and English in sections 23 – 26.